 Structural Insulated Panels (SIPs) have become quite well recognised in the NZ market.
 Built of two panels sandwiched together (usually OSB) with an insulated inner core (either expanded polystyrene (EPS) or polyurethane (PUR)), SIPs can be used for walls, flooring, and roofs.

 The following is an ‘A to Z’ of our SIPS:

 A – Air-Tight

-The solid panel means they are air-tight and prevent the uncontrolled transfer warm air from inside the house escaping, and cold air from outside entering the building.
+The solid panel means they are air-tight and prevent the uncontrolled transfer of warm air inside the house from escaping, and cold air from outside entering the building.
 SIP homes are mechanically ventilated to allow the house to breathe in a controlled way.
 (See “I” for more information about air quality.)

 B – Budget-Friendly

 Because less time is spent on the construction of your home, and less ongoing energy costs, SIP homes can be much more cost-effective than a traditionally built home.

 When it comes to exterior cladding, the panels can be finished with any cladding you would use on any conventional home such as ply, standard timber profiles fibre cement products, plaster finishes, or stone/brickwork finish.